-- Acquire feature keys for the file reputation service and the file analysis service. - Meet the Requirements for Communication with File Reputation and Analysis Services, page 13-4. - In order to display the full list of file types that can be analyzed, the appliance must be able to connect to the update servers configured in Configuring Upgrade and Service Update Settings, page 21-31.
+- Acquire feature keys for the file reputation service and the file analysis service. - Meet the Requirements for Communication with File Reputation and Analysis Services, page 13-4.

+- Ensure that a Data network interface is enabled on the appliance if you want to use a Data network interface for File Reputation and Analysis services.
+See Enabling or Changing Network Interfaces, page 2-15. - Verify connectivity to the update servers configured inConfiguring Upgrade and Service Update Settings, page 21-31.